GautierDorval/ssa-e-a2-doctrine/README.md

 ## Terminology and scope structure

-The doctrine is composed of three distinct but related conceptual layers, plus a transversal legitimacy layer:
+The doctrine is composed of three distinct but related conceptual layers, plus a transversal legitimacy layer and a restitution module (RFC):

 - **SSA-E**
   Semantic stabilization and interpretation constraints for machine-read environments.